AlfredoBellisario/AlfredoBellisario/README.md

 I'm a theoretical physicist employed by biologists to work on neural networks and machine learning.

 Like Balto - "all he knows is what he's not"

 Quick facts:
 - 🫀 stuff I like: :atom: 🤖 🎷 🎮 👽
-- 💬 stuff I pretend to know: **Python, Tensorflow, quantum computing**
+- 💬 stuff I pretend to know: Python, Tensorflow, quantum computing
 - 📫 find me on Discord and/or on Slowly as HalCG
-- 🌱 currently learning PennyLane
+- 🌱 currently learning: PennyLane
 - 📖 currently reading: Project Hail Mary by Andy Weir
 - 🎮 currently playing: Baldur's Gate 3
-- 💻 current favourite open source project: **[InvokeAI -The best AI image generation platform](https://github.com/invoke-ai/InvokeAI)**
+- 💻 current favourite open source project: [InvokeAI -The best AI image generation platform](https://github.com/invoke-ai/InvokeAI)